-An auto accident is an extremely stressful event to begin with, and discovering that the responsible driver carried little or no insurance can add additional stress.
-Though automobile insurance is mandatory in Washington, D.C. and Maryland, it is not required by law in Virginia, which significantly increases the chances that someone will suffer from an accident caused by a driver with no means of paying for injuries, medical costs, lost wages and pain and suffering.
+An auto accident is an extremely stressful event to begin with, and discovering that the responsible driver is uninsured and underinsured can add additional stress.
+Though automobile insurance is mandatory in Maryland, it’s not required in states like Virginia which significantly increases the chances that someone will suffer from an accident caused by a driver with no means of paying for injuries, medical costs, lost wages and pain and suffering.

 If the accident causes injury or even wrongful death, our car accident injury lawyers have experience helping victims of accidents involving uninsured drivers obtain the most financial damages available under the law.
 The poor choices made by an uninsured or underinsured motorist should not limit the amount of compensation available to you, the victim.
 Our law firm has more than 35 years fighting – and winning – against insurance companies.
 Let us review your case for free today to see how we may be able to help.

-Is UM/UIM Coverage Mandatory in Virginia, DC and Maryland?
+Is Uninsured and Underinsured (UM/UIM) Coverage Mandatory in Maryland?

 If you are hit by an uninsured driver, your own insurance may cover the cost of the damages caused by the accident under your Uninsured Motorist Coverage (UM) and Underinsured Motorist Coverage (UIM) coverage.

-In both Washington, D.C. and Maryland, all insurance policies are required to include UM/UIM.
+In Maryland, all insurance policies are required to include UM/UIM.
 Even in Virginia, where having auto insurance is not mandatory, if a driver purchases car insurance, it must include UM.

 How Does UM/UIM Coverage Work?

 Uninsured Motorist Coverage typically provides for any personal injury that you or your passengers may sustain from an auto accident caused by an uninsured driver.
 However, in many states, these policies are not required to cover damages to your vehicle.
 The amount of minimum insurance coverage varies by state.